-Put simply, Boaty McBoatface is the mother of all Internet poll riggings.
-A British government agency decided it would be a good idea to let the Internet suggest a name for a 287-million-dollar polar research ship, and it led to the greatest boat name in the history of mankind.
+Boaty McBoatface is the mother of all Internet poll riggings.
+A British government agency decided it would be a good idea to let the Internet suggest a name for a 287-million-dollar polar research ship, and the result is the greatest boat name in history.

 Just Dew It

 In 2012, Mountain Dew created an online poll to help them name their new green, apple-flavored drink.
 The tragic poll called "Dub the Dew" was quickly shut down once they realized "Gushin' Granny" was competing with "Hitler Did Nothing Wrong" for the top spot.